 In order not to make these curriculum enrichment activities a burden on any family we are committed to keeping the cost as low as possible.
 However, parents/carers are usually asked to make a voluntary contribution to help offset these costs.
 The continuation of these outings and activities depends on a sufficient number of families making voluntary contributions.
-Children who are in receipt of free school meals due to low income, will not be asked to contribute and the school will meet the cost of those children attending any trips/ extra-curricular activities.
+If you are finding it difficult to pay for a curriculum enrichment activity, then please speak to the Office Manager, Teresa Stace rather than just not paying.